alistairjoelquinn/travel-almanac-style-guide/README.md

 ![Commons Words Page](/img/words.png)

 The user can navigate between letters of the alphabet to view the different associated words.
-The masonry layout of the cards has been done using [Masonic](https://github.com/jaredLunde/masonic)
+The masonry layout of the cards has been done using [Masonic](https://github.com/jaredLunde/masonic).

 ![Commons Words Page 2](/img/words2.png)

-Users can search the site for a specific term and results across all pages will be displayed
+Users can search the site for a specific term and results across all pages will be displayed.

 ![User Search](/img/search.png)